Length of Marriage and Spousal Support in California

-Although length of marriage is important in determining spousal support, the Court must consider a wide range of factors when making a permanent spousal support order.
-California Family Code §4320 states the specific factors that a Court must consider in determining Spousal Support, which include: the standard of living during the marriage, the marketable skills and employability of the supported party, ability to pay, the duration of the marriage, history of domestic violence, the goal that the supported party shall be self supporting within a reasonable period of time, and any other factors the court determines are just and equitable.
+Although the length of marriage is important in determining spousal support, the Court must consider a wide range of factors when making a permanent spousal support order.
+California Family Code §4320 states the specific factors that a Court must consider when determining spousal support.
+These factors include the standard of living during the marriage, the marketable skills and employability of the supported party, ability to pay, the duration of the marriage, history of domestic violence, the goal that the supported party shall be self-supporting within a reasonable period of time, and any other factors the court determines are just and equitable.

 Spousal support is a common issue for many of our clients at Mello & Pickering, LLP.
 We have represented both the paying spouse and the supported spouse in many cases.
-If you have questions about spousal support, or any other family law topic, call our office for a 20 minute phone consultation or an in person appointment at (408) 288-7800.
+If you have questions about spousal support, or any other family law topic, call our office for a free consultation or an in-person appointment at (408) 288-7800.

 Mello & Pickering, LLP explicitly disclaims all liability related to actions performed or not performed based on any or all of the content on this website.
 View our Disclaimer page for more information.